saifkhichi96/saifkhichi96.github.io/_projects/doodle.md

 categories: [app, featured]
 download:
   android: sfllhkhan95.doodle
-client: Doodle is an personal, <b>open-source project</b> which started out as a class assignment.
+client: Doodle is an personal, open-source project which started out as a class assignment.
+See <a href='./privacy/'>privacy policy</a> for more information.
 code: saifkhichi96/paint
 demo: 05itwsYAJkU
 description: Doodle is a simple paint application for Android, written in Java and Kotlin programming languages.